heapwolf/logmap/README.md

 Filter json streams/logging output using [`JSONSelect`][0] and format the output

 # MOTIVATION
-bunyan has too much ceremony and too many features, jsontool isn't specific enough for the task.
+most tools for this have way too much ceremony and way too many features.

 # INSTALL
 ```bash